open-education-hub/ccas/CCAS_pandoc_cleaned_png.md

 > the ancova power computations anyway.
 >
 >     #
->     # Next do the power computations just for a regular two-sided, two-sample  $t $
+>     # Next do the power computations just for a regular two-sided, two-sample t-test
-> -test
 >     # and use simulation
 >     #
 >     Y1<-matrix(rnorm(J*Nsim,mu0,sigma),ncol=J) # Simulate Nsim samples of size J, ea N(mu1,sigma^2)